Wildfire suppression: United States

 Indigenous communities embraced fire as an ally in preserving nature, but once populations began to grow across the U.S., wildfires started to trigger unprecedented destruction of property and sometimes resulted in massive death tolls.
 Greater impact on people's lives led to government intervention and changes to how wildfires were addressed.

-One of the first turning points for firefighting philosophies in the U.S. happened in October 1871, the year of the Great Chicago Fire.
-Six years removed from the Civil War, the Fire destroyed more than 17,000 buildings across the Windy City, upended thousands of lives and devastated their thriving business community, which did not fully recover until the World's Fair came to Chicago in 1893.
+One of the first turning points for firefighting philosophies in the U.S. happened in October 1871 with the Great Chicago Fire.
+Six years removed from the Civil War, the Fire destroyed more than 17,000 buildings across the Windy City, upended thousands of lives and devastated their thriving business community.

-The Great Chicago Fire left an indelible mark on the city, and much of its lasting impact came from the introduction of more sensible building codes.
-However, another fire broke out the same day as the Chicago Fire that few people ever discuss.
-It was much larger than the Chicago Fire, was more deadly and had a more significant influence on the federal government and its role in fire management.
+The same day as the Chicago Fire, a much larger, more deadly fire occurred.
 The Peshtigo Fire broke out on the morning of October 8, 1871.
-It burned for three days, and while estimates vary, the consensus is that it killed more than 1,200 people – and is still the deadliest wildfire in American history.
+It burned for three days, and while estimates vary, the consensus is that it killed more than 1,200 people – making it the deadliest wildfire in American history to this day.
 In addition to the number of people killed, the fire burned more than 1.2 million acres of land and spread to nearby towns, where it caused even more damage.
 The entire town of Peshtigo was destroyed within an hour of the start of the fire.

-News of the historical destruction spread slowly.
-People soon realized that in addition to the Great Chicago Fire and the Peshtigo Fire, another fire in Michigan that occurred at the same time burned more than two million acres.

 As a result of the 1871 fire breakouts, the federal government saw that it needed to act.
 This led in 1876 to the creation of the Office of Special Agent in the U.S. Department of Agriculture to assess the quality and conditions of forests in the United States.
 As the forerunner of the U.S. Forest Service, this was the first time that wildfire management was placed under government purview.